who is it for

 Course Overview

-"FPGA Course for Scientists" is a hands-on, certified course designed for:
+"FPGA Course for Scientists" is a hands-on course designed for:

 • Physicists looking to integrate FPGA into their research